Winter Displacement Crisis in Gaza: The Urgent Need for Humanitarian Aid

 Adwan, whose tent is hundreds of meters from the sea, places three mattresses on top of each other to avoid the cold.
 She says: “There is no means of heating other than fire, but the price of firewood is high and we do not have money.
 We light fire with plastic, and we suffocate from the smell.”
 Next to her sits her son Fadi (14 years old), who is responsible for providing plastic to light the fire.
 Pointing to his hands, which were dyed black, the boy says: “I go there near the sewage ponds at the border.
 There is plastic underneath the sand.
 I dig every day and cut the plastic with a knife.”

-He says, not caring about the wounds covering his hands as a result of this work: “My brothers die from the cold at night, and so do I. We must light something, otherwise we will freeze.”
+He says, not caring regarding the wounds covering his hands as a result of this work: “My brothers die from the cold at night, and so do I. We must light something, otherwise we will freeze.”

 In a nearby tent, Khaled Faraj Allah (36 years old) prepares bread for his family of six children, including a child with special needs.
 Faraj Allah, who was displaced from his home east of Gaza City, bakes loaves of bread in the corner of the tent and hands them to his son.
 He says: “After two in the morning, no one is able to sleep because of the extreme cold, even if a thousand blankets are placed.
 The ground is cold and the dirt transmits moisture and cold.”

 The father struggles between lighting a fire to keep warm and his fear of bombing.
 He says: “Every night I light a fire inside the tent to keep warm, because I am afraid that Israeli aircraft will bomb us.”
-He added: “We have become obsessed that they (Israel) could be bombed for any reason.”
+He added: “We have become obsessed that they (Israel) might be bombed for any reason.”

 The father refers to his child, “Sanad,” with regret, and says: “He used to interact and laugh, but he became always silent and did not move, especially since he was sick all the time due to the cold and did not get any medication.”